fabriziosalmi/proxmox-lxc-autoscale/docs/lxc_monitor.md

 ## Overview

-The LXC Monitor Service is a Python-based service designed to monitor LXC containers on a Linux system.
+The LXC Monitor is a Python-based service designed to monitor LXC containers on a Linux system like Proxmox.
 It periodically collects metrics from running containers, including CPU usage, memory usage, I/O statistics, network usage, filesystem usage, and the number of running processes.
 The collected metrics are exported to a JSON file for further analysis.

 ## Features